giovales/Airbnb_Italy/ReadMe.md

 # 🌍 About

 This project was proposed by the Data Glow Up initiative from Heitor Sasaki.
-The idea is to navigate through Italian cities on the map and analyze the number of Airbnbs available, average price and scores for each room type, number of hosts and superhosts, etc. I'm also bringing a short analysis of the boom of new Airbnb hosts in Italy.
+The idea is to show the growing popularity of short-term rentals and the importance of understanding consumer behavior to maximize guest satisfaction and host revenue.

 # 📊 Dataset